CrimsonCard 101

 While you can't directly bill your textbook purchase to your bursar account, you can bill a CrimsonCash deposit to your bursar account.
 You can then use your CrimsonCard to purchase your textbooks at the campus bookstore.

-If you make a CrimsonCard deposit before August 4, 2023, and have a signed Title IV form on file, there is a possibility your financial aid will pay for your CrimsonCard deposit(s) made before August 4, 2023.
+If you make a CrimsonCard deposit before August 11, 2025, and have a signed Title IV form on file, there is a possibility your financial aid will pay for your CrimsonCard deposit(s) made between July 17, 2025, and August 11, 2025.

 You can then use your CrimsonCard to purchase textbooks and supplies from the campus bookstore.

-Otherwise, if you are receiving a financial aid refund, you can wait for it to be direct deposited into your account or sent to you via a check.
+Otherwise, if you are receiving a financial aid refund, you can wait for it to be directly deposited into your account or sent to you via a check.